hannajiang/SPDQ/README.md

 CUDA_VISIBLE_DEVICES=0 python -u train.py --yml.path xxxx.yml
 ```

-If you want to test the trained model, please set load_model is not None.
+If you want to test the trained model, please set --load_model is not None.